-The Physics major has a reputation for being challenging, but its rewards are great.
-It will prepare you for a successful career in the increasingly technical Air Force and reward you with the satisfaction that comes from mastering a rigorous, demanding discipline.
+The physics major has a reputation for being challenging, but its rewards are great.
+It prepares students for a successful career in the increasingly technical Air Force and rewards them with satisfaction in mastering a rigorous, demanding discipline.
 Physics is never obsolete; it forms the foundation upon which new technologies rest.
 Whether operational or scientific in nature, the technical innovations in today’s Air Force have physics as their fundamental element.

 Get The Course Sequence

 For more information, download the recommended course sequence for this major.